real food. real life.

 3) Then add softer veggies, like peppers, zucchini, corn, peas, and spinach.
 Stir and cook for a minute, until sizzling is creating a little brown on the bottom of the pot.

 4) Then add broth and spices.
 Turn heat to high to bring to a boil.
 Stir and scape bottom of pot to release yummy sears from the veggies.
 Bring to a boil and stir.
 Cook for about 7-10 minutes or until veggies are just turning soft.
-For the noodles, I used large egg noodles so I added them at this point so they cooked while the veggies cooked.
-If you are using a noodle that cooks in shorter time, put in when you have about that much time left.
+Add the noodles at this point if they are quick cooking, or a cook separately and add in once cooked.

 *You want to remove from high heat when noodles and veggies are just starting to turn soft.
 They will continue to cook a bit once you take off the heat, so keep in mind you don't want mushy mush!